thebigpotatoe/node-red-contrib-face-recognition/README.md

 The `face-api-compute` node is where all the options are set and calculations done.
 There are numerous options, so as a brief outline these are;

-- __Node Name__: The name of this specific node.
+- __Name__: The name of this specific node.
 Useful to change when you have multiple config nodes and need to know the difference between them. (defaults to "face-api-compute")

-- __Type__: The detection type to use.
+- __Detection Type__: The detection type to use.
 This is either `SSD` or `Yolo`, as `MTCNN` is not currently supported.
 (Defaults to SSD)

-- __Detections__: The number of detections to calculate.
+- __Faces to Detect__: The number of detections to calculate.
 Either all faces found as `"Multiple Faces"` or the highest confidence one as `"Single Face"`.
 (Defaults to Multiple)

-- __Confidence__: The minimum confidence score that each detected face much be above to be counted as a face.
+- __Detection Confidence__: The minimum confidence score that each detected face much be above to be counted as a face.
 This option is available for both SSD and Yolo.
 (Defaults to 50%, Limited between 0 and 100)

 - __Input Size__: The input size of the Yolo algorithm.
 This option is only available when using Yolo as the type.
 (Defaults to 416)